Norman Alexander Dunn

-Norman Alexander Dunn, JP (born 27 June 1967) is a Jamaican politician and sitting Member of Parliament for Saint Mary South Eastern.
+Norman Alexander Dunn, JP (born 27 June 1967) is a Jamaican pharmacist and politician who was the Member of Parliament for Saint Mary South Eastern, representing the Jamaica Labour Party.

-Biography

-Early life
+Early life and education

-Born in Annotto Bay, a major town in the parish of St. Mary.
-He went on to pursue his secondary education at the Dinthill Technical High School before attending the University of Technology.
-He holds a Doctor of Pharmacy Degree, Master of Science in Industrial Business and a Bachelor of Science Degree in Management, Economics and Accounting.
+Dunn was born in Annotto Bay, St Mary parish.
+He pursued his secondary education at Dinthill Technical High School, St Catherine, where he boarded.

+He obtained a diploma in pharmacy from the College of Arts, Science and Technology (CAST) in 1987.
+In 1999, CAST became the University of Technology (UTech).
+In 1997, Dunn graduated with a bachelor of science degree in management, economics and accounts from the University of the West Indies, Mona, and in 2000 with a master of science degree in industrial business.

+In 2009, Dunn graduated with a bachelor of pharmacy degree from UTech, and in 2013 with a doctor of pharmacy degree (PharmD).
+He was in UTech's first terminal degree cohort.

 Career

 Dunn is a pharmacist by profession and is a former president of the Pharmaceutical Society of Jamaica.
 He also served as the Vice President of Jamaica Association of Private Pharmacy Owners and the Third Vice President of the Caribbean Association of Pharmacists.
 Dunn attributed his business skills to his upbringing- having sold in the local market with his mother and sisters.

 Representational Politics

 Dunn's foray into representational politics began in 2016 on a Jamaica Labour Party (JLP) ticket.
 Having declared the winner on election day, Dunn later lost the magisterial recount by five votes to the People's National Party (PNP) candidate, Dr Winston Green.
 He never accepted the loss to Green and filed an election petition.